Wills-How To Make A Will

 If legal challenges arise to the will the courts may award costs out of the estate, even to the losing challenger so it is crucial that you have properly drafted, legally sound will.

-It is a supreme folly for a small business owner not to make a will and ensure the smooth passing of his property to those he loves.
+It is a supreme folly for anyone not to make a will and ensure the smooth passing of his/her property to those he loves.